Please read the trope description and instructions on the main page before posting.

 One of the unlockable Abstergo files in Assassin's Creed: Revelations has the writer describing the reign of the Borgias (Rodrigo and Cesare) atop the Order of the Knights Templar as a "Dark Age," where they sought power and control for their own sake instead of advancing the ideals of peace and enlightenment of humanitywhatever the cost, and in fact seeking to keep people cowed and ignorant.
 Then again, considering the actual behavior of the 21st-century Templars and how thoroughly the Borgias were eventually thwarted, this renunciation may be as much "internal PR" as a sincere distaste for the Borgias' corruption of the Order from the top.

-The Second Game has a moment in the DLC Ultor Exposed when The Boss discovers the corpses of former test subjects of Ultor, who were buried to cover up their deaths.
+The second game has a moment in the DLC Ultor Exposed when The Boss discovers the corpses of former test subjects of Ultor, who were buried to cover up their deaths.
 Even the Boss him/herself is horrified by it.

-In Saints Row The Third, the Boss is fine with murder, theft, human trafficking, insurance fraud, and wanton destruction.
+In Saints Row: The Third, the Boss is fine with murder, theft, human trafficking, insurance fraud, and wanton destruction.
 Hypercommercialization, on the other hand, is something the Boss starts having doubts about.
 This may or may not stick depending on the ending chosen.
 S/he is also disturbed when Pierce talks about collecting sex dolls and doesn't like the way the director of the movie (that he/she happens to be starring in) treats the co-star actress, and quickly begins trying to screw with him in an effort to get him to stop.
 This is even though the director does nothing but praise whatever Boss does.
 They also try to get the poor girl to stand up for herself so he won't pick on her so much.

 In Nocturne, a bonus scene unlocked through the Labyrinth of Amala shows that the Gaea cult wanted to kick Hikawa because they felt he was too extreme.
 It says a lot when a group who regularly worship demons and strives to reconcile even diametrically-opposing beliefs think you're too extreme.

 In Shin Megami Tensei II, YHVH calls down apocalyptic scenarios, one after another, on a humanity that's already living in a miserable Crapsack World ravaged by nuclear destruction.
 When it's revealed his ultimate plans are essentially ruling over all that exists at the cost of any kind of freedom, no matter how many have to die to make his vision a reality, the Archangel Gabriel and Satan himself get desperate and angry enough to seriously consider joining The Hero to finally put an end to the tyranny.
 Satan, in particular, in his role as God's Judge, proves he's not just YHVH's personal killing machine, fulfilling both sides of his title and rising along with Aleph to judge Him for His actions.
+YHVH also counts - the Archangels other than Gabriel treated the survivors of the first game in a horrible, biased manner, which is what drove YHVH to continue with His goals.

 In Shin Megami Tensei IV, friggin' Lilith herself, The Dragon to Lucifer himself, is horrified by how Tayama makes the Red pills.
 Mastema, himself an arrogant asshole, views it with extreme distaste and only went along with it because he hoped the humans would eventually revolt and establish themselves on a better foothold.